zepguides/zepguides.github.io/docs/index.md

 This separate the requirements of the communities and the members they host, because, the usefulness in moderation and automoderation should be high in communities with a higher proportion of users.

 ## Why a Zeppelin Tricks/Guide?
-I have a special affection for the bot since I knew it when I was looking for one with a good configuration capacity and when I saw its documentation I was quite interested.
+`Diso note:` I have a special affection for the bot since I knew it when I was looking for one with a good configuration capacity and when I saw its documentation I was quite interested.
 It is not a simple bot at all and new users have a lot of questions and mistakes when they start, I was also one of them and I learned by making mistakes.
-I will look for a way to show how to use the bot, both for basic and advanced use.
+We will look for a way to show how to use the bot, both for basic and advanced use.
 I will also show tricks, tips and explanations to implement in the configuration.

 ## How does Zeppelin work?